awentia/hybrid-sdk-api/README.md

 ## Output Database Format

-The format of the output database record is as follows in an XML file:
+The this XML file is an example of the output format database record:

 ```xml
 <record>